 - Garlic powder (or onion powder)

 Optional: freshly ground black pepper and kosher salt.

-Make this recipe easily in 20 minutes with minimal baby sitting.
+Make this recipe easy in 20 minutes with minimal babysitting.

 To make cauliflower stakes, try choosing cauliflower heads that look firm and medium in size.
 Make sure they don't have any brown spots.